enqueuezero/site/content/journal-2018-36.md

 tags: news
 ---

-Dear my funders, there are a tremendous change on UI this week!
+Dear my funders, there is a tremendous change on UI this week!

 It's based on [Pelican](http://docs.getpelican.com/) and theme `Medius`.
 Almost all old posts have been migrated into the new blog.
 Besides, I added Disqus comment widget and tagging system.